Why should I use git with GPG?

-You probably missed this recent news from GitHub because it may sound like a marketing bullshit you can leave without.
+You probably missed this recent news from GitHub because it may sound like marketing bullshit you can leave without.
 Actually, you can, but if you care about who exactly commits to your repo, you should not.

 In short: